berserkware/waffleweb/docs/Getting-Started/Basics.rst

     yourProject.run(host='0.0.0.0', port=8080)

-Right now if you go to "127.0.0.1:8000" you will see a 404 page, this is because we haven't routed any pages yet.
+Right now if you go to "127.0.0.1:8000" you will see a 404 page.
+This is because we haven't routed any pages yet.
 We will add some routes later.

 ----------
 Debug Mode
 ----------
-Debug mode allows you to see extra data about 404 and traceback and error data in the browser.
+Debug mode allows you to see extra data about 404, traceback and error data in the browser.
 You can turn on debug mode by adding debug=True to ``run()``.

 ``project.py:``